-Costs relating to acquisitions and other restructurings in the three and six-month periods of 2021 and 2020 included integration costs incurred due to our acquisition of Bard in the first quarter of fiscal year 2018.
-Costs in the three and six-month periods of 2021 additionally included restructuring costs related to simplification and cost saving initiatives.
-Costs relating to acquisition and other restructurings in the three and six-month periods of 2020 also included restructuring costs relating to the Bard acquisition.
+Costs relating to acquisitions and other restructurings in the three and nine-month periods of 2021 and 2020 included integration costs incurred due to our acquisition of Bard in the first quarter of fiscal year 2018.
+Costs in the three and nine-month periods of 2021 additionally included restructuring costs related to simplification and cost saving initiatives.
+Costs relating to acquisition and other restructurings in the three and nine-month periods of 2020 also included restructuring costs relating to the Bard acquisition.
 For further disclosures regarding restructuring costs, refer to Note 9 in the Notes to Condensed Consolidated Financial Statements.

-Other operating expense
+Other operating (income) expense, net

-Other operating expense in the three and six-month periods of 2021 represents charges of \$296 million to record product liability reserves, including related legal defense costs.
+Other operating (income) expense, net in the three and nine-month periods of 2021 included a gain of \$88 million on a sale-leaseback transaction, as well as consulting, legal, tax and other advisory expenses associated with the planned spin-off of BD's Diabetes Care business.
+Additional disclosures regarding the sale-leaseback transaction are provided in Note 14 in the Notes to Condensed Consolidated Financial Statements.
+The amount in the nine-month period of fiscal year 2021 additionally includes charges of \$296 million to record product liability reserves, including related legal defense costs.
 Additional disclosures regarding the product liability matters are provided in Note 5 in the Notes to Condensed Consolidated Financial Statements.